Lucia's Blog: 2016-02-14

 "For they cannot die anymore because they are equal to angels... "

 Stop now and think about that.
-If the righteous person whose final dwelling will be heaven where he cannot die, and he will be equal to angels, then angels cannot die.
+If the righteous person whose final dwelling will be heaven, where he cannot die, and he will be equal to angels, then angels cannot die.
 Right?
-It is important that we understand that humans and angels are not eternal.
+We must understand that humans and angels are not eternal.
 Why?
-Because they have not always existed, but once created they were made immortal (i.e., they will live forever: "for they cannot die anymore, because they are equal to angels and are sons of God, being sons of the resurrection").
+Because they have not always existed, but once created, they were made immortal (i.e., they will live forever: "for they cannot die anymore, because they are equal to angels and are sons of God, being sons of the resurrection").

 "For by now I could have put out my hand and struck you and your people with pestilence, and you would have been cut off from the earth.
 But for this purpose I have raised you up, to show you my power, so that my name may be proclaimed in all the earth."

-It is evident that God has allowed Satan to retain his power for a limited time only until He is finished with His purpose (using Satan to test us that we might be a purified and undefiled people for God's glory and purposes).
-The beauty of all this is that we can overcome our enemy, Satan, through our Lord and Savior that we might glorify our Father in heaven.
+God has allowed Satan to retain his power for a limited time only until He is finished with His purpose (using Satan to test us that we might be a purified and undefiled people for God's glory and purposes).
+The beauty of all this is that we can overcome our enemy, Satan, through our Lord and Savior, that we might glorify our Father in heaven.
 I think this is why Satan continues to exist.
-I believe that he will continue even after the day of judgment for the sake of justice that he may be punished forever for his wickedness.
+I believe that he will continue even after the day of judgment for the sake of justice so that he may be punished forever for his wickedness.

 IV.
 WHAT IS SATAN'S PRIMARY PURPOSE OR GOAL?